 Mainly Airlines

-Governments also play a role in the purchase of commercial aircraft, as they often provide financial support for national airlines or purchase planes directly for use in government-operated flights.
+Governments play a crucial role in the acquisition of commercial aircraft.
+They offer financial support to national airlines or purchase planes directly for government-operated flights.
+This involvement allows a wide array of operators to sustain and grow their fleets as necessary.

 Leasing Companies